cactus/cronkite/README.rst

 There are a few build options, and their defaults, that you can specify:

-- **NOGZIP** = ``OFF``

-  Whether to disable compressing manpages with gzip.
-  Turn this on if you wish to disable gzip manpage compression, as some packaging utilities will do the gzip compression step for you.

 - **CMAKE_INSTALL_PREFIX** = ``/usr/local``

   The target prefix that make install will install to.